- Better Borrowing (215)

 Initially, nothing.
 Checks are carried out against the guarantor and they will be legally required to sign a guarantor agreement.
 If you fail to make a repayment on a loan or other type of credit then the guarantor will be asked to make it for you.
 The responsibility for repaying the entire loan doesn’t then shift to the guarantor – repayments remain yours to make unless you’re unable to.
 If the guarantor refuses to make the payments then the lender can take legal action against the guarantor.

-Becoming a guarantor is a big responsibility so it’s important to choose someone who is able to understand the impact of signing on the dotted line.
+It’s important to choose a guarantor with care as it is a big responsibility.
+Use someone who is able to understand the impact of signing on the dotted line.
 Although the guarantor won’t have any right to the credit you’re borrowing they are making themselves responsible for its repayment and that can turn into a significant liability if you’re not able to meet the obligation.